-A breast cancer survivor who has undergone a bilateral mastectomy and reconstruction, Harms’ first-hand knowledge of her subject allows her to connect with other women who are experiencing all of the physical, emotional and relational challenges that breast reconstruction brings.
+A breast cancer survivor who has undergone a bilateral mastectomy and breast reconstruction, Harms’ first-hand knowledge of her subject allows her to connect with women who are experiencing all of the physical, emotional and relational challenges that breast reconstruction brings.

 What I love about Kim’s writing is she is able to bring rich insights into the context of everyday life—all with a tone that is warm, personable, and inviting, connecting with readers almost as if they are her friends.
 Kim naturally integrates practical tips and creative ideas into her discussion of various topics, helping readers simultaneously go “deep” into the topic at hand while also providing them concrete ways to apply the ideas into their daily lives.
 Able to navigate both fun, light-hearted topics as well as serious or even painful subjects, Kim Harms is a versatile writer whose tone and approach resonate with female readers.
 Kelli Trujillo, Editor CT Women and Special Projects, Christianity Today

 Concise.
 Touching.
 Impactful.
 These are all words that describe the work of Kim Harms.
 Her writing spans a wide spectrum bringing a deep and touching relationship between herself and her readers. – Cindy Sproles, author Mercy’s Rain, Managing Editor SonRise Devotionals and Straight Street Books